-The Office of Sponsored Programs coordinates the review of proposal and contract budgets with the Department of Administration and Finance.
-When the Office of Sponsored Programs receives a proposal or contract for transmittal, the Office sends the Transmittal Sheet and a copy of the budget justification to the Department of Administration and Finance for review and approval.
+The Office of Sponsored Programs coordinates the review of proposal and contract budgets with the Business Office.
+When the Office of Sponsored Programs receives a proposal or contract for transmittal, the office sends the Grant Proposals & Routing form and a copy of the budget justification to the Business Office for review and approval.
 At the same time, the Office of Sponsored Programs reviews the narrative, budget, and Transmittal Sheet to ensure consistency and completeness of information.
-If the budget is approved, the Department of Administration and Finance's reviewer signs the Transmittal Sheet and returns it to the Office of Sponsored Programs.
+If the budget is approved, the Business Office's reviewer signs the Grant Proposals & Routing form and returns it to the Office of Sponsored Programs.

-If the Department of Administration and Finance detects a problem with the budget, the Transmittal Sheet is returned to the Office of Sponsored Programs with the nature of the problem indicated.
-An Office of Sponsored Programs staff member contacts the Principal Investigator and works with him/her and the Department of Administration and Finance to resolve the problem.
-The Transmittal Sheet and corrected budget are then returned to the Department of Administration and Finance for approval of the budget and signing of the Transmittal Sheet, which is then returned to the Office of Sponsored Programs.
-The final budget is included with the proposal for review by the President
+If the Business Office detects a problem with the budget, the Grant Proposals & Routing form is returned to the Office of Sponsored Programs with the nature of the problem indicated.
+An Office of Sponsored Programs staff member contacts the Principal Investigator and works with him/her and the Business Office to resolve the problem.
+The Grant Proposals & Routing form and corrected budget are then returned to the Business Office for approval of the budget and signing of the Grant Proposals & Routing form, which is then returned to the Office of Sponsored Programs.
+The final budget is included with the proposal for review by the President.